 When we give ourselves permission to slow down and step back from the whirlwind pace of our lives, our menstruation time can provide a valuable opportunity to turn down the volume of the external world and turn up the volume of our inner world.

 Journaling can be a powerful way to take advantage of this time by pausing and reflecting on the month.
 Every page in your journal is a blank canvas for your perspectives and ideas.
 Use them to express your feelings, thoughts, and desires.
 Give yourself a chance to tune in and become introspective.

 Caffeine is linked to heightened estrogen levels, elevated symptoms of PMS, and amplified states of anxiousness.
 Our cycle is a reminder that we have permission to imbue relaxation into our days—we do not need to be jittery and overstimulated.
 At least, not for a few days!

 These iron-rich foods are known as “blood builders.”
 As we lose blood, we need to simultaneously replenish our supply of blood building nutrients.
 Great sources of iron include: lentils, kidney beans, prunes, dates, goji berries, and green vegetables.
 Molasses is another fantastic source.
 You can add one tablespoon to hot water and drink it as a tea.

 Ayurveda teaches us that we can live in harmony by honoring the cycles of nature and utilizing practices that align ourselves with them.
-Embrace your cycle as a gift.
+As women, our cycles bring us into direct relationship with the natural ebb and flow of life and serve as a reminder of our inherently wise and dynamic nature.
+Embrace this time as a gift.
 Give yourself permission to slow down, receive, and enjoy the blessings that a monthly cycle can bring.